zentia/OwlcatMonoProfiler/Readme.md

 If you want to profile your game in Editor, or (in future) on non-Windows platforms:

 0. Make sure your Firewall settings allow traffic on port which UI uses to communicate with the profiler in game (the default is 8888)
-1. Copy owlcat_mono_profiler.dll to your game's Assets folder
+1. Copy mono_profiler_mono.dll to your game's Assets folder
 2. Copy OwlcatMonoProfiler.cs to your game's Assets folder
 3. Import the new files in Unity
 4. Define PROFILE_MONO in your build settings